AppleBlox/appleblox/README.md

 - Customizable Appearance: Allows for a different design for the app using community-made themes.
 - Delegate Launching to Appleblox: Let AppleBlox configure settings before launching Roblox.
 - Disable Roblox Desktop App: Automatically close Roblox when leaving games.
+- Open Roblox Website: Automatically opens the Roblox website when you leave a game

 ## Development